marist-asc/dhcourse/select_digital_methods/week13_networks/readme.md

 ### Week 13 - Networks

-In this week, students learn basic concepts about networks as they read about how the Humanities have adapted this form of analyasis into new research research in the field.
-The students look at various Humanities network projects to better grasp this developing research method, then get hands on experience using [Kumu](https://kumu.io/) to made a prototype network graph of top-rated 2020 TV shows.
+This week, students learn basic concepts about networks as they read about how the Humanities have adapted this form of analysis into new research in the field.
+Students examine various Humanities network projects to get a better grasp of this developing research method, and they finish the week by gaining hands-on experience using [Kumu](https://kumu.io/) to make a prototype network graph of top-rated 2020 TV shows.